Kalunge/namefy/README.md

 - git clone ```git@github.com:Kalunge/namefy.git```
 - `cd namefy`
 - `npm install`
+  -This command will download all the dependancies of the project

+- Add json server to create a backend for the application
+  > `npx npm install -g json-server`

+- Start JSON Server
+  > `json-server --watch db.json`

 - run the index.htm file in your browser, beware of using live server if you have autosave in your vscode as it triggers unwanted refresh.

 ## Test